 This seamless integration with Slack is more than just a convenience; it helps build community.
 Knowing who’s heading in encourages others to join, turning random office days into intentional collaboration sessions.
 It removes the friction and guesswork, making the office a place people genuinely want to be.

-Common Criticisms and How to Solve Them
+Common Hurdles and How to Clear Them

 Let's be real, switching to a new system can have its bumps.
 The most frequent complaint about hybrid work isn't the software itself, but the logistical chaos it’s meant to solve.
 Before implementing a tool, many teams are stuck in endless email chains and messy spreadsheets just to figure out who is working where.
 The primary challenge of hybrid work is coordination, and if a tool is clunky, it won’t solve the problem.